-First priority in categories 1-4 will be given to children who will have an older sibling attending the school in September 2017.
+First priority in categories 1-5 will be given to children who will have an older sibling attending the school in September 2021.

-- 1. Looked after and previously looked after children (see notes 2&3) - 2.
-Catholic children who are resident in the parish of St Mary's Cathedral, Clayton Street, Newcastle upon Tyne (see note 4). - 3.
-Other Catholic children (see note 4) - 4.
-Catechumens and members of an Eastern Christian Church (see notes 5&6) - 5.
-Children who will have an older sibling attending the school in September 2017 (see note 7)

-- 6. Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (see note 9). - 7.
-Children of other Christian denominations (see note 8) - 8.
-Children of other faiths (see note 10) - 9.
-Any other children
+- 1. Catholic looked after and previously looked after children. (see notes 2&3) - 2.
+Catholic children who are resident in the parish of St Mary's Cathedral, Clayton Street West, Newcastle upon Tyne. (see note 3) - 3.
+Other Catholic children. (see note 3) - 4.
+Other looked after and previously looked after children. (see note 2) - 5.
+Catechumens and members of an Eastern Christian Church. (see notes 4&5) - 6.
+Children who will have an older sibling attending the school in September 2019 (see note 9) - 7.
+Children of a member of school staff who has been employed at the school for two or more years at the time at which application for admission to the school is made (see note 10) - 8.
+Children of other Christian denominations whose membership is evidenced by a minister or faith leader. (see note 6) - 9.
+Children of other faiths whose membership is evidenced by a minister or faith leader. (see note 7) - 10.
+Any other children.